The Common Travel Area and social security benefits

 Accessing social security benefits in the Common Travel Area (CTA)

-If you are a British or Irish citizen residing or working in the other’s state, working in both states or working across the border you are subject to only one state’s social security legislation at a time.
+If you are a British or Irish citizen residing or working in the other’s state, working in both states or working across the border you are under only one state’s social security legislation at a time.

-You can access social security benefits and entitlements, including pensions, from whichever state you are subject to the social security legislation of, regardless of where you are living.
+You can access social security benefits and entitlements, including pensions, from whichever state you are under the social security legislation of, regardless of where you are living.

-When working in the CTA, you pay into only one state’s social security scheme at a time and are entitled, when in the other state, to the same social security rights, and are subject to the same obligations, as citizens of that state.
+When working in the CTA, you pay into only one state’s social security scheme at a time and are entitled, when in the other state, to the same social security rights, and are under the same obligations, as citizens of that state.

 You also have the right to access social security benefits on the same basis as citizens of the state you are in.
-The UK and Irish governments have concluded a bilateral agreement to ensure that these rights will continue to be protected.
+The UK and Irish governments have concluded a bilateral agreement to make sure that these rights will continue to be protected.

 Existing payments will not change and there will be no change in the way new applications to social security for British citizens in Ireland and Irish citizens in the UK are assessed.